 Here’s how Pension Max Works:

-- If the retiree’s spouse dies first, you can either discontinue the insurance policy or name a new beneficiary and continue to pay the premiums.
+- If your spouse dies first, you can either discontinue the insurance policy or name a new beneficiary and continue to pay the premiums.

-- Depending on the life span of the surviving spouse and the amount of death benefit chosen, there may still be money left over for your children.
+- Depending on the life span of your surviving spouse and the amount of death benefit chosen, there could be money left over for your children.

 Buying Pension Max Life Insurance

-Our approach starts with a detailed analysis of your pension options using our specialized calculator.
-We’ll examine whether keeping your full pension combined with life insurance would work better than reducing your income with survivor benefits.
+Our approach starts with examining whether keeping your full pension, combined with life insurance, would work better than reducing your income through survivor benefits.

 If pension maximization is a good idea, we will evaluate term and universal life insurance from the best insurance carriers.

-Term Life Insurance: Term coverage is a popular choice for retirees because it is affordable and straightforward.
-It offers a guaranteed death benefit with fixed premiums that last between 10 and 30 years.
+Term Life Insurance: Term coverage is a popular choice for retirees because it offers a guaranteed death benefit with fixed premiums that last for 10 to 30 years.

-Universal Life Insurance: Permanent coverage is designed to provide fixed premiums with lifetime protection.
-Guaranteed universal life (GUL) offers lower premiums than other permanent insurance products while ensuring lifetime security for retirees.
+Universal Life Insurance: Guaranteed universal life (GUL) offers affordable premiums while ensuring lifetime security for retirees.

-We just helped a female client purchase a GUL policy.
+Example: We just helped a female client purchase a GUL policy.
 She is paying only $500 per month for a $500,000 policy.
-The death benefit will remain constant throughout her lifetime, enabling her to protect her pension income for her spouse and possibly leave a legacy for her children.
+The lifelong death benefit will protect her pension income and may even leave a legacy for her children.

-If you are considering retiring, Forbes suggests using this simple retirement checklist to confirm the status of your pension and all employment-related benefits.
+Forbes also suggests using this simple retirement checklist to confirm the status of your pension and all employment-related benefits.

-In the meantime, you can use our pension maximization calculator to assess the costs of term and universal life insurance coverage.
+You can get started by using our pension maximization calculator to evaluate the costs of term and universal life insurance coverage.

 Pension Maximization Life Insurance Calculator